Foo Fighters at The RDS, Dublin 21st of August 2019

 Then there’s Frank Carter & The Rattlesnakes.
 If you’ve ever changed the channel to Scuzz or the like, Frank Carter was sure to appear.
 In between aggressive numbers like Crowbar and I Hate You, the former Gallows and Pure Love frontman attempts to make the RDS a safe-space for women, sincerely inviting them to crowd-surf and mosh without the risk of being inappropriately touched.
 This is a welcome gesture in a crowd that can often be an intimidating place for women.

 With his signature Pelham Blue Gibson slung around his neck, Grohl takes to the stage, and then takes over.
-Opening with The Pretender, he signals the beginning of most songs with a blood curdling shriek, while darting from one end of the stage to the other, hair dripping wet.
+The Foo Fighters open with The Pretender, he signals the beginning of most songs with a blood curdling shriek, while darting from one end of the stage to the other, hair dripping wet.

 The set overall is well-constructed and spans the length of their career, including fan favourites like Monkey Wrench from 1997’s breakthrough album ‘The Colour and The Shape’ and The Sky is a Neighbourhood from their latest album ‘Concrete & Gold’.
 Catering to both old school fans and new, but not without poking fun at first timers, Grohl jokes “25 f**king years, and not one show, really?”